Nunie123/data_engineering_on_gcp_book/ch_11_deployment_pipelines.md

 ## Cleaning up
 For this chapter we created a Composer Environment, a bucket (created by Composer) for our DAGs, a Cloud Build Trigger, and a GitHub repository.
 Let's start taking them down.

 In this chapter we built our infrastructure using the command line for expedience.
-If you used Terraform to build your infrastructure (as discussed in Chapter 10), the you can run the `terraform destroy` command to take your GCP resources down.
+If you used Terraform to build your infrastructure (as discussed in [Chapter 10: Infrastructure as Code with Terraform](https://github.com/Nunie123/data_engineering_on_gcp_book/blob/master/ch_10_infrastructure_as_code.md)), the you can run the `terraform destroy` command to take your GCP resources down.

 As I've shown in Chapters 2 and 5, we can delete the Composer Environment by running:
 ``` bash